Rwothoromo/snake_game/README.md

 # Snake Game in Python

 This is a classic Snake game implemented in Python using the Pygame library.
+GitHub Copilot was also used.
 The objective of the game is to control the snake to eat food and grow in length while avoiding collisions with the walls and itself.

 ## Project Structure